asumagic/AshBF/CODESTYLE.md

 		"Lorem ipsum dolor sir amet.\n";
 ```

-## Operator overloading, implicit cast
+## Operator overloading, implicit conversions

 Operator overloading is acceptable, but should not hide unexpected behavior: Keep your overload behavior to something related to the operator itself, unless there is a strong rationale behind it.

-Implicit cast to different types is acceptable for `struct`s when relevant.
+Implicit conversions to different types is acceptable for `struct`s when relevant.
-Implicit cast to `bool` is recommended for `class`es and `struct`s in order to check whether it is in a "good" (usable) state.
+Implicit conversion to `bool` is recommended for `class`es and `struct`s in order to check whether it is in a "good" (usable) state.

 ## Standard library